Totem-Studios/docs-website/lotus/data-types/primitive.md

 i32
 ```

-The modest `i32` clearly conveys a data type which store integer values and has a size of 32 bits, or 4 bytes.
+The modest `i32` clearly conveys a data type which stores integer values and has a size of 32 bits, or 4 bytes.
 In languages like C and C++ the size of an 'int may vary depending on the system implementation.
 In Lotus an `i32` has the same memory footprint independent of the platform.

 The next two sizes are the `i64` and `i128`.